firehawkvfx/firehawk-main/README.md

     ]
 }
 ```
+- Create a new role called Cloud9CustomRole

-Edit Trust relationships and use this policy:
+Edit trust relationships for this role and use this JSON definition:
 ```
 {
   "Version": "2012-10-17",